hamedhmd88/hamedhmd88/README.md

 ---

 ### 📌 About Me:
-As a front-end developer with two years of dedicated experience, I am dedicated to expanding my expertise and using my skills to create effective products or services to meet industry needs as well as create new and smart capabilities.
+As a front-end developer with nearly three years of professional experience, I am committed to continuous growth and refining my skills to deliver impactful, smart, and efficient products.
+My goal is to not only meet evolving industry demands but also push the boundaries of innovation through thoughtful and user-focused solutions.

 ---